Pankaj1811/iiitb_bidicntr/README.md

 #### For Ubuntu

-Open your terminal and type the following to install necessary softwares:
+Open your terminal and type the following to install iverilog and GTKWave:
 ```
 $ sudo apt-get install git
 $   sudo apt get update